Xomega-Net/Xomega.Docs/docs/tutorial/4-security/2-authentication.md

 }
 ```

-With this common code we'll have an internal operation that can authenticate a person by email and password, and a generated *Login View* that can collect this information and call that operation when the user clicks the *Save* button.
+With this common code, we'll have an internal operation that can authenticate a person by email and password, and a generated *Login View* that can collect this information and call that operation when the user clicks the *Save* button.

 Presenting the *Login* view and the actual authentication of the user will need to be implemented for each specific technology, as we'll see in subsequent sections.